-This college work program (need-based) allows a student to work on campus at the prevailing minimum wage.
-Work awards are calculated on 13 hours per week for each 15-week semester.
+This college work program (need-based) allows students to work on campus at the prevailing minimum wage.
+Work awards are calculated on 13 hours per week for each 15week semester.
 The maximum work award will be indicated on the student's award letter.
-Timesheets are completed online daily and require the student's supervisor's approval.
-Earnings are issued bi-weekly through the Bursar's Office and will be used to pay any outstanding balance on the student's account.
-If the student does not have an outstanding balance, the earnings will be issued directly to the student.
+Timesheets are completed online daily and require the approval of the student's supervisor.
+Earnings are issued bi-weekly through the University's payroll system.
+By accepting the Work-Study award, the student agrees the earnings will be applied by the University to any outstanding balance on the student's account.
+If the student does not have a due balance, the earnings will be issued directly to the student.
+Applicable federal and state withholding will apply to earnings.